 § 03-221.
 Provisions of division cumulative; construction of division.

 This division neither limits nor restricts any powers that the Economic Development Authority might otherwise have under any laws of the Commonwealth.
-No proceedings, notice, or approval shall be required for the organization of the authority or the issuance of any bonds or any instrument as security therefor, except as provided in this division.
+No proceedings, notice, or approval shall be required for the organization of the authority or the issuance of any bonds or any instrument as security Therefore, except as provided in this division.
 However, nothing in this section shall be construed to deprive the commonwealth and its political subdivisions of their respective police powers over properties of the authority or to impair any power thereover of any official or agency of the commonwealth and its political subdivisions which may be otherwise provided by law.
 Nothing contained in this division shall be deemed to authorize the authority to occupy or use any land, streets, buildings, structures, or other property of any kind, owned, or used by any political subdivision within its jurisdiction, or any public improvement or facility maintained by such political subdivision for the use of its inhabitants, without first obtaining the consent of the governing body thereof.

 § 03-222.
 Severability; conflicts with Charter or state law.